How to Navigate Life with Narcissistic Parents

 Recognizing Narcissistic Behavior

-Recognizing narcissistic behavior is essential to breaking free from its grip.
-Narcissistic parents often use covert and overt tactics to manipulate, control, and diminish your sense of self.
-They may make jokes at your expense, subtly mocking or belittling you under the guise of humor.
+Recognizing narcissistic behavior is the first step to breaking free from its grip.
+Narcissistic parents use both covert and overt tactics to manipulate, control, and erode your sense of self.
+They might mock or belittle you under the guise of humor, twist the truth, plant seeds of doubt, and rewrite your story to make you look small.
+They may also constantly move the finish line so their approval is forever out of reach.

 Setting Boundaries: A Key to Healing